brentbatch/MirrorModRemoteConfiguredMod/README.md

         }
 ```

-#### Be sure to correctly add commas, as pull requests creating invalid JSON will not be accepted until fixed.
+#### Be sure to include your mod's name, workshop page and correctly add commas.
+#### Pull requests creating invalid JSON or not being up to spec will not be accepted until fixed.

 ## Q & A: